spantaleev/matrix-docker-ansible-deploy/docs/obtaining-access-tokens.md

 The user for whom you want to obtain an access token needs to already exist.
 You can use this playbook to [register a new user](registering-users.md), if you have not already.

-There are two ways to generate an access token for a user, either using [Element](#obtain-an-access-token-via-element) or [curl](#obtain-an-access-token-via-curl).
+Below, we describe 2 ways to generate an access token for a user - using [Element](#obtain-an-access-token-via-element) or [curl](#obtain-an-access-token-via-curl).
 For both ways you need the user's password.

-## Obtain an access token via element
+## Obtain an access token via Element

 1. In a private browsing session (incognito window), open Element.
 1. Log in with the user's credentials.